 There’s a kind of magic about welding.
 Drop the visor, strike an arc, and seconds later what was a pile of metal parts emerges from the blinding white heat as something useful.
 Yes, as metal fabricators we shear, bend, saw, grind, punch, notch and polish, but welding is where the magic happens.
-It’s how we make light boxes for trailers, frame extensions for utility trucks, and generator cradles for RV’s.
+This is how we make light boxes for trailers, frame extensions for utility trucks, and generator cradles for RVs.

 One Plane or Two?